 Ex.
 42 at p.
-1 (Bates number 1\$50).
+1 (Bates number 1550).
 This advice is sound.

-54. That advice is also consistent with the testimony, in Lopez I, of Ed Davis, the former Commissioner of the Boston Police Department.
-He testified that a written exam should be a component of every sergeant's exam because "the basic fundamental knowledge that's needed to be in a supervisory rank in a police department. . . is so important to the day-in-day-out work of [a sergeant].".

-55. Many of the KSAs identified in the 1991 job analysis and 2000 Morris & McDaniel study call for evaluation through "a performance based assessment technique."
+- 54. That advice is also consistent with the testimony, in Lopez I, of Ed Davis, the former Commissioner of the Boston Police Department.
+He testified that a written exam should be a component of every sergeant's exam because "the basic fundamental knowledge that's needed to be in a supervisory rank in a police department. . . is so important to the day-in-day-out work of [a sergeant]." - 55.
+Many of the KSAs identified in the 1991 job analysis and 2000 Morris & McDaniel study call for evaluation through "a performance based assessment technique."

 Failure to do so injects extraneous influences (such as test-taking ability and temporary memorization skills) into the selection process, while diminishing the exam's ability to measure important KSAs accurately or appropriately.
-56. HRD's knowledge of the Morris & McDaniel 2000 study also confirms its knowledge that a written multiple-choice test alone does not sufficiently test for the skills and abilities necessary for the job.

-57. The limitations of HRD's format in testing KSAs are also apparent when compared to alternatives.
+- 56. HRD's knowledge of the Morris & McDaniel 2000 study also confirms its knowledge that a written multiple-choice test alone does not sufficiently test for the skills and abilities necessary for the job. - 57.
+The limitations of HRD's format in testing KSAs are also apparent when compared to alternatives.
 In 2002, HRD approved the City of Boston's plan to introduce a performance review system to the examination process.
-Under that system, candidates' prior job performance would be reviewed and assessed as part of the promotion process.

-58. As Dr. Silva acknowledged at trial, performance review systems "can be useful and they do tend to reduce adverse impact."
+Under that system, candidates' prior job performance would be reviewed and assessed as part of the promotion process. - 58.
+As Dr. Silva acknowledged at trial, performance review systems "can be useful and they do tend to reduce adverse impact."
 His own company, E.B.
 Jacobs has recommended use of such systems.
 However, Boston's plan to implement a performance review system was ultimately abandoned following opposition from the police unions.
 In scrapping the plan, then-Police Commissioner Paul Evans stated:

-Just as we have changed the way we to police work, we must change the way we promote.
+Just as we have changed the way we do police work, we must change the way we promote.
 We need to understand that our promotional system remains mired in a tradition that has become obsolete and disconnected from the way we do business today.
 We must be willing to reward police work, not memorization skills.

-Formulating Questions for Testable KSAs

-59. The exams at issue also included questions that lack "fidelity," i.e. a relationship to a sergeant's job, even though the questions nominally relate to, for instance criminal procedure and criminal law.
+- b.
+Formulating Questions for Testable KSAs - 59.
+The exams at issue also included questions that lack "fidelity," i.e. a relationship to a sergeant's job, even though the questions nominally relate to, for instance criminal procedure and criminal law.
 A patrol supervisor sergeant would use the criminal procedure and the criminal law portion of what HRD assigned candidates to read and study.
 The other assigned reading materials may cover important topics, but knowing those sources has considerably less relationship to the sergeant position.
 Apart from the criminal procedure and criminal law, the technical knowledge part of HRD's exams had only an attenuated connection, if any, to the actual job.
-60. For instance, sergeants must apply their knowledge by exercising judgment in specific situations.
-It is possible to write situational judgment questions, and some examinations do so, but very few of HRD's questions do so.